labasubagia/labasubagia.github.io/src/pages/posts/2-a-journey-to-find-an-ultimate-development-environment.md

 1. Minimal Resource usage.
 1. Text Editor / IDE Compatability for local development.

-> DESCLAIMER: This is only tested in Linux because I used Linux for development.
+> **DISCLAIMER**: This is only tested in Linux because I used Linux for development.
 The arguments also can be very subjective.

 OK, let's get started.